siirirautio/qvar-linear-inverse-problems/README.md

 This repository contains the source code, archived quantum hardware results, and plotting scripts required to reproduce the numerical experiments presented in the manuscript

-### "QVAR: A Quantum Variational Regularization Method for Linear Inverse Problems".
+> QVAR: A Quantum Variational Regularization Method for Linear Inverse Problems.

 ## Authors